 Secure online payment methods

 If you’re hoping to make your transactions as secure as possible when you shop online, consider the following online payment methods.

 By and large, credit cards are easily the most secure and safe payment method to use when you shop online.
 Credit cards use online security features like encryption and fraud monitoring to keep your accounts and personal information safe.
 Most issuers also offer zero fraud liability that ensures you won’t be on the hook for a cent in fraudulent transactions charged to your credit card.

 Beyond the zero fraud liability coverage credit cards offer, you can only be legally liable for up to $50 in fraudulent charges on a credit card due to language in the Fair Credit Billing Act (FCBA).
 This means that, even if a hacker or thief gets ahold of your credit card number, you won’t be on the hook for more than $50 in purchases they make, regardless of how much they spend.

 Automated Clearing House (ACH) payments let you transfer funds directly from your checking account to another bank account.
 This payment network adheres to plenty of security features that keep your banking information safe, such as encryption and the implementation of access controls.

 Secure in-person payment methods

 Technology has also made in-person payments more secure than ever, and that’s especially true for those who make payments in person using a mobile device.
 The following in-person payment methods boast increased security features that help protect your personal information.

 Credit cards with EMV chip technology

-Where you once had to “swipe” your credit card to make an in-person payment, most credit cards today feature EMV chip technology instead of a magnetic strip.
+Where you once had to swipe your credit card to make an in-person payment, most credit cards today feature EMV chip technology instead of a magnetic strip.
 With EMV technology, the payment terminal reads your card for the unique, encrypted information transmitted by the chip on your card.
-Since the one-time use encrypted information is different for each transaction, this technology helps to eliminate counterfeit fraud.
+Since the single-use encrypted information is different for each transaction, this technology helps to eliminate counterfeit fraud.